Metal detector: First idea

-In 1841 Professor Heinrich Wilhelm Dove published an invention he called the "differential inductor".
-It was a 4 coil induction balance, with 2 glass tubes each having 2 well insulated copper wire solenoids wound around them.
-Charged Leyden jars (high voltage capacitors) were discharged through the 2 primary coils, this current surge induced a voltage in the secondary coils.
-When the secondary coils were wired in opposition the induced voltages cancelled as confirmed by the Professor holding the ends of the secondary coils.
+In 1841, Professor Heinrich Wilhelm Dove published an invention he called the "differential inductor".
+It was a 4-coil induction balance, with 2 glass tubes each having 2 well-insulated copper wire solenoids wound around them.
+Charged Leyden jars (high-voltage capacitors) were discharged through the 2 primary coils; this current surge induced a voltage in the secondary coils.
+When the secondary coils were wired in opposition, the induced voltages cancelled as confirmed by the Professor holding the ends of the secondary coils.
 When a piece of metal was placed inside one glass tube the Professor received a shock.
 This then was the first magnetic induction metal detector, and the first pulse induction metal detector.

+In 1862, Italian General Giuseppe Garibaldi was wounded in the foot.
+It was difficult to distinguish between bullet, bone, and cartilage.
+So Professor Favre of Marseilles quickly built a simple probe that was inserted into the track of the bullet.
+It had two sharp points connected to a battery and a bell.
+Contact with metal completed the circuit and rang the bell.
+In 1867, Mr. Sylvan de Wilde had a similar detector and an extractor also wired to a bell.